 V. Prior to a review, a summary of rights, review procedures and avenue of appeal.

 VI.
-The right to inspect documents and/or relevant information on file.
+The right to inspect documents and/or relevant information on file during the review.

 VII.
 The opportunity to be present at the review; to inspect all evidence presented; and to present witnesses and evidence.